lopes/logbook/content/2023-portfolio-tracker.md

 ## Portfolio
 The Portfolio Sheet consolidates both allocation and portfolio management capabilities.
 Here, investors can establish target allocations as percentages based on ~~Geoclasses~~ Objectives and ~~Geoclass~~ Objective / Asset Classes.
-After setting these targets, they can begin populating the portfolio with assets, categorizing them, and assigning weights that the spreadsheet will then convert into percentages according to their Geoclasses and Classes.
+After setting these targets, they can begin populating the portfolio with assets, categorizing them, and assigning weights that the spreadsheet will then convert into percentages according to their ~~Geoclasses~~ Objectives and Classes.

 {% admonition(type="note", title="Note") %}
 While the taxonomy includes five layers for asset classification, only three are utilized to set asset allocation: ~~Geoclass~~ Objective, Class, and the asset itself.
 The other layers provide guidance for allocation targets but are purely informative.
 Consequently, I define my allocation based on these three layers, then observe the resulting allocation based on the remaining three layers (~~Subclass, Dimension, and~~ Sector), potentially making adjustments—such as increasing or decreasing investments in a sector, ~~adding or removing a dimension,~~ or incorporating more assets of a subclass.
 {% end %}

-I opted for using percentages for higher categories (Geo and Class) and weights for assets, as defining percentages for a few items is simpler, whereas it becomes more complex for a larger set.
-Should I choose to use percentages for assets, I'd need to alter nearly all percentages for assets in the same Geo/Class.
-Additionally, by employing weights, I can establish personalized rules based on Geo/Class.
+I opted for using percentages for higher categories (~~Geo~~ Objective and Class) and weights for assets, as defining percentages for a few items is simpler, whereas it becomes more complex for a larger set.
+Should I choose to use percentages for assets, I'd need to alter nearly all percentages for assets in the same ~~Geo~~ Objective/Class.
+Additionally, by employing weights, I can establish personalized rules based on ~~Geo~~ Objective/Class.
 For instance, I might use a scale of 0-10 for Stocks in Brazil and 0-5 for ETFs in the US.

 {% admonition(type="note", title="Note") %}
 Assigning a weight of zero (0) is applicable to assets in the portfolio that are no longer desired but haven't been sold yet.
 For such assets, the spreadsheet will automatically mark them for sale, as their target allocation has become zero.